flux-framework/rfc/spec_3.rst

 -----

-The Flux message protocol v1 provides a way for Flux utilities and services to communicate with one another within the context of a job.
+The Flux message protocol v1 provides a way for Flux utilities and services to communicate with one another within the context of a flux instance.
 It has the following specific goals:

 -  Endpoint-count scalability (e.g. to 100K nodes) through multi-hop